An Introduction to Agile Estimation

 - The secret estimation process is then repeated before returning to step 2.

 Estimates usually converge quickly, but if one or two team members are unable to concur after repeated discussions, the majority view is taken.
-One other critical element of planning poker is the permissible values of the estimates, which can only be a number in the Fibonacci series: 1, 2, 3, 5, 8 or something similar to it such as 1, 2, 4, 8.
+One other critical element of planning poker is the permissible values of the estimates, which can only be a number in the Fibonacci series: 1, 2, 3, 5, 8 or something similar to it such as the geometric progression 1, 2, 4, 8.
 This is because accurate value judgments are more difficult when things get larger.
 For example, when using only whole numbers, a 20% divergence from 1 is still 1; which is quick and easy.
 However, a 20% divergence from 8 is either 7 or 9, which becomes more difficult.
 Eliminating 7 or 9 as options makes the answer 8, which is again, quick and easy.

 Figure 1: Fibonacci Series